TensorNetwork/tensornetwork.org/src/software/index.md

   networks, supporting multiple powerful backends

 * <a href="https://github.com/oseledets/TT-Toolbox">TT-Toolbox</a><br/>
-  MATLAB implementation of basic operations with tensors in TT-format
+  MATLAB implementation of basic operations with tensors in TT-format, including TT tensor and TT matrix formats, fast rounding procedures, methods for solutions of linear systems and eigenvalue problems, and the TT-cross method.

 * <a href="http://yingjerkao.github.io/uni10/">Uni10</a><br/>
   Universal Tensor Library, an open-source C++ library designed for